cod1ng-earth/coding-earth/README.md

 # hub.coding.earth

-The coding.earth hub is a site that aggregates meaningful content for developers.
+The coding.earth hub is a place to aggregate meaningful content for developers.
 It's composed of small services that respond with pieces of content.
 The hub website stitches them together using a monolithic frontend application.

-Running the whole thing locally isn't the simplest thing to do.
-While we've added Dockerfiles for local development we recommend to use [platform.sh](platform.sh)'s great multi-environment PaaS to contribute.
+The hub is deployed on [platform.sh](platform.sh), so if you want to hack on it, we recommend forking an  environment over there.
+You can also run the whole thing locally on Docker, but be prepared to look into its guts if something goes wrong.

 # Requirements
 ## the **absolutely minimal** requirements